-He now practices out of West Hill Animal Clinic in Toronto and is a Manager of Development for VetStrategy.
 Dr. Greenway has a passion for pet owners as much as their pets by helping them navigate through difficult medical situations while providing emotional support.
 To assist in this, he developed a popular call-in veterinary show on Toronto’s most popular talk radio station, Newstalk1010.
 Dr. Greenway lives in Toronto, Canada with his wife Sarah-Jane, their 3 kids, Adelaide, Ivy and Jack, and his 2 cats Bones and Buffy.

 Dr. Hester is originally from Milton, Ontario.
 She completed a Bachelor of Arts and Science degree in 2009.
 She then completed her Doctor of Veterinary Medicine at the Ontario Veterinary College, graduating with honours in 2013.
 Dr. Hester has appeared on CP24’s Animal House, and enjoys educating pet owners on all aspects of animal care and health.

 Her professional areas of interest are always changing, but currently include dental and oral surgery, soft tissue surgery, canine breed-specific diseases, avian pathology and rabbit gastrointestinal disorders.
 Dr. Hester practices as an associate veterinarian at the Greenwood Park Animal Hospital in Toronto.
 She lives in Toronto with a small menagerie of pets, including a parakeet named Sprout, a dwarf rabbit named Bunneh, and a collie mix named Flash.